Fred Lipp (1933–2015)

 Fred passed away June 7, 2015.
 From 5 to 8 pm on October 29, the public is invited to celebrate his life at the opening of an exhibition of work by his students.
-If you are a past student of Fred’s, please contact Rachael Baldanza at rbaldanza(at)mag.rochester.edu (585.276.8956) for more information about this exhibition and other tributes to a wonderful artist, teacher and friend.
+If you are a past student of Fred’s, please contact Rachael Baldanza at firstname.lastname@example.org or phone 585.276.8956 for more information about this exhibition and other tributes to a wonderful artist, teacher and friend.
+Learn more

 Fred earned an MFA at Rochester Institute of Technology and a BA at the School of the Art Institute of Chicago.
 He also attended the University of Illinois, University of Chicago, and Yale University Music and Art Program.